awsdocs/elb-network-load-balancers-user-guide/doc_source/create-network-load-balancer.md

 1. **Listeners and routing**

-   1. For **Listeners**, the default is a listener that accepts TCP traffic on port 80\.
-You can keep the default listener settings, modify the protocol, or modify the port\.
+   1. The default is a listener that accepts TCP traffic on port 80\.
+You can keep the default listener settings, or modify **Protocol** and **Port** as needed\.

    1. For **Default action**, select a target group to forward traffic\.
 If you didn't create a target group previously, you must create one now\.
 You can optionally choose **Add listener** to add another listener \(for example, a TLS listener\)\.

+   1. \(Optional\) Add tags to categorize your listener\.

-   1. For **Secure listener settings** \(available only for TLS listeners\), choose a **Security policy** that meets your requirements\.
+   1. For **Secure listener settings** \(available only for TLS listeners\), do the following:

+      1. For **Security policy**, choose a security policy that meets your requirements\.

       1. For **ALPN policy**, choose a policy to enable ALPN or choose **None** to disable ALPN\.

       1. For **Default SSL certificate**, choose **From ACM** \(recommended\) and select a certificate\.
-If you don't have a certificate that is available to choose, you can import a certificate into ACM, or use ACM to provision one for you\.
-For more information, see [Issuing and Managing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) in the *ACM User Guide*\.
+If you don't have an available certificate, you can import a certificate into ACM or use ACM to provision one for you\.
+For more information, see [Issuing and managing certificates](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) in the *AWS Certificate Manager User Guide*\.

+1. **Tags**

+   \(Optional\) Add tags to categorize your load balancer\.
+For more information, see [Tags](load-balancer-tags.md)\.

-1. **Tag and create**
+1. **Summary**

-   1. \(Optional\) Add a tag to categorize your load balancer\.
-Tag keys must be unique for each load balancer\.
-Allowed characters are letters, spaces, numbers \(in UTF\-8\), and the following special characters: \+ \- = \. \_ : / @\.
-Do not use leading or trailing spaces\.
-Tag values are case\-sensitive\.

-   1. Review your configuration, and choose **Create load balancer**\.
+   Review your configuration, and choose **Create load balancer**\.
 A few default attributes are applied to your load balancer during creation\.
 You can view and edit them after creating the load balancer\.
 For more information, see [Load balancer attributes](network-load-balancers.md#load-balancer-attributes)\.

 ## Step 4: Test the load balancer<a name="test-load-balancer"></a>

-After creating your load balancer, you can verify that your EC2 instances have passed the initial health check and then test that the load balancer is sending traffic to your EC2 instances\.
+After creating your load balancer, you can verify that your EC2 instances have passed the initial health check, and then test that the load balancer is sending traffic to your EC2 instances\.
 To delete the load balancer, see [Delete a Network Load Balancer](load-balancer-delete.md)\.

 **To test the load balancer**

 1. After the load balancer is created, choose **Close**\.

-1. In the left navigation pane, under **Load Balancing**, choose **Target Groups**\.
+1. In the left navigation pane, choose **Target Groups**\.

-1. Select the newly created target group\.
+1. Select the new target group\.

 1. Choose **Targets** and verify that your instances are ready\.
-If the status of an instance is `initial`, it's probably because the instance is still in the process of being registered, or it has not passed the minimum number of health checks to be considered healthy\.
+If the status of an instance is `initial`, it's probably because the instance is still in the process of being registered or it has not passed the minimum number of health checks to be considered healthy\.
 After the status of at least one instance is healthy, you can test your load balancer\.
 For more information, see [Target health status](target-group-health-checks.md#target-health-states)\.

-1. In the navigation pane, under **Load Balancing**, choose **Load Balancers**\.
+1. In the navigation pane, choose **Load Balancers**\.

-1. Select the newly created load balancer\.
+1. Select the new load balancer\.

 1. Copy the DNS name of the load balancer \(for example, my\-load\-balancer\-1234567890abcdef\.elb\.us\-east\-2\.amazonaws\.com\)\.
 Paste the DNS name into the address field of an internet\-connected web browser\.
 If everything is working, the browser displays the default page of your server\.